convos-chat/convos/doc/getting-started.md

 ```bash
 $ perl ./script/cpanm --sudo EV
 ```

-## Snap Install

-Install Convos in seconds on [Ubuntu and other snap supported Linux distributions](https://snapcraft.io/docs/core/install) with:

-    snap install convos

-Installing a snap is very quick.
-Snaps are secure.
-They are isolated with all of their dependencies.
-Snaps also auto update when a new version is released.

 ## Hypnotoad and Prefork

 It is *not* possible to run Convos with hypnotoad nor the prefork server.
 The